sridharaprasadhosahalli/golang-crud-apis-native/README.md

 # Building and Deploying a Simple CRUD API for items in a grocery store with Golang,Docker, and Kubernetes

-This is a simple CRUD (Create, Read, Update, Delete) REST API for items in a grocery store with Go using the Gin web framework.
+This is a simple CRUD (Create, Read, Update, Delete) REST API for items in a grocery store with Go.

 ## Getting Started